Mark-Assessment/mutkovicova-culture-choc-2/README.md

 7. Adobe Illustrator
 I used Adobe Illustrator to create the wireframes and the custom graphics on the page as I was very familiar with Illustrator through work and therefore was able to create these quickly and in a way that was useful to me.

+---

+## Code

+My basic structure was heavily influenced by the Love Running project and I utilised elements from this project on my Repl.it.
+These elements are: Nav bar styling, menu minimisation on mobile, icons for social media in footer.

+## Bugs

+For some reason, I was unable to make the margin, gap, or any other setting work between sections of text.
+In both my main body text and my 'bio' section, my text would not budge from below the previous section and even after using the Inspect tool in DevTools, I couldn't find the culprit (save for presets from Bootstrap, which I tried to override without luck).
+In favour of not spending hours debugging, I tried to simply add a br above each section div and this seemed to do the trick.
+It's not a clean method, but it's a method preferrable to constantly struggling.

 #### opening port
 python3 -m http.server